rune/rune/docs/docs/how-it-works/syncing-game-state.md

 # Syncing Game State

 Underlying all multiplayer gaming is syncing game information.
-This page will use the simple example of Tic Tac Toe to explain how the game state is synced across players.
+This page will use the simple example of Tic Tac Toe to explain how the game state is synced across players using Rune's custom predict-rollback netcode.

 ## Separation into Game Logic and Rendering